sohailanwaralmani74/utility-tools/lrem-ipsum-generator.md

 </script>

 <h1 style="width: 100%; display: flex; justify-content: center;">Lrem Ipsum Generator | Lorem Ipsum Generator</h1>
-<p> <blockquote> Our Lrem Ipsum Generator helps you quickly create dummy text for your projects—just like a standard Lorem Ipsum generator.
+<blockquote style="padding-left: 4rem; padding-right: 4rem;"> Our Lrem Ipsum Generator helps you quickly create dummy text for your projects—just like a standard Lorem Ipsum generator.
 Lrem Ipsum is simply a playful variation of Lorem Ipsum, the classic placeholder text used in design and development.
-Customize the number of paragraphs and copy your text instantly. </blockquote></p>
+Customize the number of paragraphs and copy your text instantly. </blockquote>

 <style>
   .lrem-container {